AbdelrahmanElzemrany/Estimated-Inverse-Dynamics-CTC-For-UR3-Industrial-Robot-Arm/README.md

 <img width="1917" height="928" alt="image" src="https://github.com/user-attachments/assets/54139ecc-4b26-4ee7-859c-9a8b2a110b07" />

-Figure 3 : The optimized excitation trajectory to ensure all the base parameters to be estimated excited also to get a low condition number of the regressor matrix to get the correct results .
+Figure 3 : The optimized excitation trajectory to ensure all the base parameters to be estimated are well-excited as we seek to get a low condition number of the regressor matrix to get the correct results .

 -------------------------